chinamike65/hugo-tuolesi/content/book1/book1en.md

 Tuole Monastery is a famous monastery belonging to the Gelug Sect of Tibetan Buddhism, located in the basin between the three grasslands of Muguitan, Balegetan and Dutan in Guinan County, Hainan Tibetan Autonomous Prefecture, Qinghai Province.

-The monastery is surrounded by mountains, facing Baiguan Pilgrimage Mountain, backed by Bailong Mountain, flanked by Long Mountain on the left and Phoenix Mountain on the right.
+The monastery is surrounded by mountains, facing Baiguan Pilgrimage Mountain, backed by White Dragon Mountain, flanked by Dragon Mountain on the left and Phoenix Mountain on the right.

 There are Turtle Mountain, Peacock Mountain, Elephant Mountain, Ba Jixiang Mountain, Foshou Mountain and other hills around like lotus petals.
-The monastery is located on the hill in the middle that rises like a lotus platform. between green water.
+The monastery is located on the hill in the middle that rises like a lotus platform from among green water.

 To the south of the temple, the Mangla River flows from south to north; to the north, the Yellow River flows from west to east.

-There are three holy lakes to the northeast of the monastery, like three stars falling into the world.
+There are three holy lakes to the northeast of the monastery, like three stars which have fallen to earth.

 The river is like a jade belt, and the holy lakes are like beads, protecting this Buddhist holy place.

 In 1916, the incarnation of Vajrapani Bodhisattva, Master Tanchen Nuori, founded the Tuole Monastery.

-The master recited the six-character mantra 600 million times for the construction of the temple, and recited the "Auspicious Sutra" to bless the consecration of the temple.
+The master recited the six-character mantra 600 million times for the construction of the temple, and recited the "Mangala Sutra" to bless the consecration of the temple.

 In 1927, the master passed away and was reborn as the 21st Dharma Master of the Pure Land of Shambhala.